-- Note 1.- The runway surface conditions are those conditions for which, by means of the methods described in the EAC139-66 the flight crew can derive appropriate aeroplane performance. - Note 2.- The conditions, either singly or in combination with other observations, are criteria for which the effect on aeroplane performance is sufficiently deterministic to allow assignment of a specific runway condition code. - Note 3.- The terms CHEMICALLY TREATED and LOOSE SAND do not appear in the aeroplane performance section but are used in the situational awareness section of the runway condition report. - Note 4.
-ICE and SNOW are description not applicable. - (6) Whenever an operational runway is contaminated, an assessment of the contaminant depth and coverage over each third of the runway shall be made and reported. - Note.-Procedures on depth and coverage reporting are found in the EAC139-66 - (7) (Reserved) - (8) Friction measurements made on runway surface conditions with contaminants other than compacted snow and ice should not be reported. - Note.- Friction measurements on loose contaminants such as snow and slush, in particular, are unreliable due to drag effects on the measurement wheel - (9) Information that a runway or portion thereof is slippery wet shall be made available. - Note 1.- The surface friction characteristics of a runway or a portion thereof can be degraded due to rubber deposits, surface polishing, poor drainage or other factors.
+- Note 1.- The runway surface conditions are those conditions for which, by means of the methods described in the EAC139-66 the flight crew can derive appropriate aeroplane performance. - Note 2.- The conditions, either singly or in combination with other observations, are criteria for which the effect on aeroplane performance is sufficiently deterministic to allow assignment of a specific runway condition code. - Note 3.- The terms CHEMICALLY TREATED and LOOSE SAND do not appear in the aeroplane performance section but are used in the situational awareness section of the runway condition report. - (6A) Whenever an operational runway is contaminated, an assessment of the contaminant depth and coverage over each third of the runway shall be made and reported. - Note.- Procedures on depth and coverage reporting are found in the EAC139-66 - (7A) Information that a runway or portion thereof is slippery wet shall be made available. - Note 1.- The surface friction characteristics of a runway or a portion thereof can be degraded due to rubber deposits, surface polishing, poor drainage or other factors.
 The determination that a runway or portion thereof is slippery wet stems from various methods used solely or in combination.
-These methods may be functional friction measurements, using a continuous friction measuring device, that fall below a minimum standard as defined by the ECAA in AIP AND EAC 139-19, observations by aerodrome maintenance personnel, repeated reports by pilots and aircraft operators based on flight crew experience, or through analysis of aeroplane stopping performance that indicates a substandard surface.
-Supplementary tools to undertake this assessment are described in the EAC139-66 - Note 2.- See 139.307.i.1 and 139.307.m concerning the provision of information to, and coordination between, appropriate authorities. - (10) Notification shall be given to relevant aerodrome users when the friction level of a paved runway or portion thereof is less than the minimum friction level specified by the ECAA in (AIP) and accordance 139.349.b.3 - Note 1.- Guidance on determining and expressing the minimum friction level is provided in Assessment, Measurement and Reporting of Runway Surface
+These methods may be functional friction measurements, using a continuous friction measuring device, that fall below a minimum standard as defined by the State, observations by aerodrome maintenance personnel, repeated reports by pilots and aircraft operators based on flight crew experience, or through analysis of aeroplane stopping performance that indicates a substandard surface.
+Supplementary tools to undertake this assessment are described in the EAC139-66 - Note 2.- See 139.307.i.1 and 139.307.m concerning the provision of information to, and coordination between, appropriate authorities. - (8A) Notification shall be given to relevant aerodrome users when the friction level of a paved runway or portion thereof is less than the minimum friction level specified by the ECAA in (AIP) and accordance subpart m - Note 1.- Guidance on determining and expressing the minimum friction level is provided in Assessment, Measurement and Reporting of Runway Surface Conditions (ICAO Cir 329). - Note 2.- Procedures on conducting a runway surface friction characteristics evaluation programme are provided in the EAC139-66 - Note 3.- Information to be promulgated in a NOTAM includes specifying which portion of the runway is below the minimum friction level and its location on the runway. - (j)Disabled aircraft removal: - (1) The telephone/telex number(s) of the office of the aerodrome coordinator of operations for the removal of an aircraft disabled on or adjacent to the movement area should be made available, on request, to aircraft operators. - (2) Information concerning the capability to remove an aircraft disabled on or adjacent to the movement area should be made available.

-Conditions (EAC139-71).

-- Note 2.- Procedures on conducting a runway surface friction characteristics evaluation programme are provided in the EAC139-66 - Note 3.- Information to be promulgated in a NOTAM includes specifying which portion of the runway is below the minimum friction level and its location on the runway.

-(j) Disabled aircraft removal:

-- (1) The telephone/telex number(s) of the office of the aerodrome coordinator of operations for the removal of an aircraft disabled on or adjacent to the movement area should be made available, on request, to aircraft operators. - (2) Information concerning the capability to remove an aircraft disabled on or adjacent to the movement area should be made available.

-Note 1:See 139.335.c for information on disabled aircraft removal services Note 2: the capability to remove a disabled aircraft may be expressed in terms of the largest type of aircraft which the aerodrome is equipped to remove.
+Note 1: the capability to remove a disabled aircraft may be expressed in terms of the largest type of aircraft which the aerodrome is equipped to remove.